iconify/website/docs/libraries/tools/iconify-icon.md

 `[type]ResolvedIconifyIcon` type is used in [Iconify Utils](./index.md).

 It is `[type]IconifyIcon` with added optional properties that exist in both `[type]ExtendedIconifyIcon` and `[type]ExtendedIconifyAlias`.
-Currently there is only one extra property:
+Currently, there is only one extra property:

 - `[prop]hidden`, `[type]boolean`.
-If value is `true`, icon is hidden and should not be displayed in icons list.
-Usually this property is set for icons that used to exist in older version of icon set, but no longer exist.
+If value is `true`, icon is hidden and should not be displayed in the list of icons.
+Usually, this property is set for icons that used to exist in an older version of the icon set, but no longer exist.